Huegoxaga/notes/finance/related-concepts.md

   - T-value measures whether the cost and cost driver are related by coincidence
     - A higher T-value means that the relationship is not a coincidence
     - The T-value should be greater than 2
-    - There is T-value for coefficient if it's less than 2 the total variable cost portion (`bX`) should be ignored from the cost function.
-Same goes for T-value for constant, then the constant portion should be ignored
+    - There is T-value for the estimated coefficient (slope), and another T-value for the constant portion.
+If the associated T-value is less than 2 then the estimation for that portion should excluded in the formula
+      - e.g. when T-value for coefficient is `1`, the cost function only equals to a constant
     - Use standard error of coefficient or constant if T-value is not given, its the plus or minus range of the coefficient or constant

 #### Common Types of Costs